Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Review of boundary conditions and boundary algebras

 \section{Review of boundary conditions and boundary algebras}

-Half-BPS boundary conditions of physical $3d$ $\mathcal{N} = 2$ theory preserving $2d$ $\mathcal{N} = (0,2)$ supersymmetry are automatically compatible with the holomorphic twist, therefore lead to boundary conditions of twisted theory.
-These half BPS boundary conditions are systematically studied in \cite{Dimofte:2017tpi}, and are reinterpreted in the twisted formalism in \cite{Costello:2020ndc}.
-Here we briefly review some of the results here.
+Half-BPS boundary conditions of physical $3d$ $\mathcal{N} = 2$ theory preserving $2d$ $\mathcal{N} = (0,2)$ supersymmetry \cite{Okazaki:2013kaa,Gadde:2013wq,Yoshida:2014ssa,Dimofte:2017tpi} are automatically compatible with the holomorphic twist, therefore leading to boundary conditions of twisted theory \cite{Costello:2020ndc}.
+Here we briefly review some of the results.

 There are four basic classes of boundary conditions for the vector and chiral multiplet. \begin{itemize} \item Dirichlet boundary condition for the chiral multiplet, abbreviated D, by imposing $\mathbf{\Phi} = 0$ on the boundary. \item Neumann boundary condition for the chiral multiplet, abbreviated N, by imposing $\mathbf{\Psi} = 0$ on the boundary. \item Dirichlet boundary condition for the vector multiplet, abbreviated $\mathcal{D}$, by imposing $\mathbf{A} = 0$ on the boundary. \item Neumann boundary condition for the vector multiplet, abbreviated $\mathcal{N}$, by imposing $\mathbf{B} = 0$ on the boundary. \end{itemize} There could be more complicated boundary conditions, but in this paper, we only study combinations of the above four.